 Review depth here means the average number of comments found in pull request reviews.
 By tracking and analyzing this number, you can get a sense of how deep and well thought out the reviews are inside your organization.

-Ratio of PRs Merged Without Review
+PRs Merged Without Review

 Speaking of reviews, sometimes pull requests might be merged without a review.
 There might be justifiable reasons for that happening, but it should be the exception rather than the norm.
 Analyzing this metric might indicate the source of quality problems.
 Especially if you look at it along with other metrics on the list.

-Spice up Your Git Statistics With Project Data
+Spice Up Your Git Statistics With Project Data

 In this post, we talked about some of the most valuable Git statistics for an organization.
 By tracking and improving such metrics, you can uncover and encourage positive trends while stopping the negative ones at their root.
 As a result, you'll improve the health of your codebase and team.